 7. Smart / connected classrooms

 A smart classroom has AR-enabled smartboards that display enriched and engaging videos on topics being discussed.
 Students use VR headsets to have an immersive experience.
 A connected classroom has all these devices connected to the personal gadgets of students as well as teachers.
 The teacher can automatically load assignments and projects to be done on their students’ devices as the teaching progresses, sometimes merely by uttering the word assignment or homework or project.

 With flipped classrooms, students come to the class equipped with basic knowledge about the topic to be covered.
 The learning in the class is more task-based to ensure full comprehension of the topic.
 Devices connected to the IoT network ensure that students collaborate and share knowledge to complete the assigned tasks better.
 IoT devices also ensure that students can take the help of the teacher whenever and wherever required.

 Key factors for successful implementation of IoT in education

 As discussed, IoT has the potential to impact education in a critical way.
 The successful implementation of IoT will depend upon these three key factors.

 It is also important to ensure the integrity of the data being collected.
-Right technologies must be utilised for this.
-An important step in this direction would be use of open platform, which can be used by all parties involved without having to make extra investments.
+Right technologies must be utilized for this.
+An important step in this direction would be the use of an open platform, which can be used by all parties involved without having to make extra investments.